djangodeployment/django-deployment-book/10-recovery2.rst

         shutdown -r now

-The system might work perfectly without restart; the reason we restart it is to verify that if the server restarts all services will startup properly.
+The system might work perfectly without restart; the reason we restart it is to verify that if the server restarts, all services will startup properly.

 After you've finished, update your recovery plan with the notes you